WenjiaWang0312/Zolly/README.md

 ## 💻Add Your Own Algorithm
 - Add your own network in `zolly/models/heads`, and add it to `zolly/models/builder.py`.
 - Add your own trainer in `zolly/models/architectures`, and add it to `zolly/models/architectures/builder.py`.
+- Add your own loss function in `zolly/models/losses`, and add it to `zolly/models/losses/builder.py`.
 - Add your own config file in `zolly/configs/`, you can modify from `zolly/configs/zolly_r50.py`.
 And remember to change the `root` parameter in `zolly/configs/base.py`, where your files should be put.

 # 🎓 Citation